gins0n/terraform-homelab/README.md

 - **Zones**: Set the zones where the VMs should be created (e.g., `us-east1-b`).
 - **Machine Types**: Choose the desired machine type for each VM (e.g., `e2-micro`, `e2-medium`).

-Example of what the variables might look like:

 ```hcl
 variable "instances" {